 I also sewed up the bodice pieces differently than instructed just that is what I am used to.
 I am so pleased with how this dress turned out.
 After I was done with this one I immediately made a coordinating dress for my other daughter and they will be wearing them to a wedding on a lake in WA this weekend.

-If you haven’t picked up your copy of this pattern yet you can find it HERE.
+If you haven’t picked up your copy of this pattern yet you can find it HERE or check out Everything 5 Pounds discount codes for more designs.
 Be sure to check out Heidi’s blog to see all of the Bohemian Baby Doll dresses being made by so many amazing bloggers for more inspiration.

 Today I am sharing a tutorial for a subtle high low drop waist sundress I made for my daughter for part of the 30 Days of Sundresses series hosted by Melly Sews.
 This is a super simple dress made for woven fabrics.
 I used a lightweight peach skin fabric from Girl Charlee.
 It was the perfect fabric for this project.